Environmental Initiatives at Sunday River

 - a Never-Ending Effort

-The Jordan Grand and the Grand Summit recently achieved certification through 2010 from the state of Maine Department of Environmental Protection as being an environmental leader in the hospitality sector due to comprehensive conservation efforts in administration, housekeeping, landscaping, water and energy use.
+The Jordan Grand and the Grand Summit recently achieved certification through 2013 from the state of Maine Department of Environmental Protection as being an environmental leader in the hospitality sector due to comprehensive conservation efforts in administration, housekeeping, landscaping, water, and energy use.
+Both resort hotels are also part of the "Clean the World" program which helps provide soaps and personal hygiene products to those less fortunate.

-A renewed emphasis has been placed on environmentally friendly business practices aimed at minimizing the resort's impact on the surrounding environment.
-Sunday River employs waterless urinals, has removed garbage disposals, uses green chemicals throughout the resort, recycles universal and electronic waste, uses energy-efficient lighting in all lodges and offices, offers toilet paper that is all recycled, uses 4-stroke snowmobiles, and is installing water-saving devices in showers and toilets.
+Additionally, emphasis has been placed on environmentally-friendly business practices aimed at minimizing the resort's impact on the surrounding environment.
+Sunday River employs waterless urinals, has removed garbage disposals, uses green chemicals throughout the resort, recycles universal and electronic waste, uses energy-efficient lighting in all lodges and offices, offers toilet paper that is all recycled, uses four-stroke snowmobiles, and water-saving devices in showers and toilets.
 A number of other efforts have been completed or are underway, including what is listed below.

 Low-flow showers and toilets have been installed in the base lodges and all condos constructed in the last 11 years.
 Also, a proposal is being considered to re-use shower water for flush toilets.
 This would result in further water savings.